-In the event an employee is unable to work temporarily because of a disability -- and is eligible for the program -- he or she should receive 55% of their untaxed paycheck.
+In the event an employee is unable to work temporarily because of a disability -- and is eligible for the program -- he or she should receive 55 percent of their untaxed paycheck.
 This program also allows for six weeks of leave following the addition of a new child or in order to care for family who is considered seriously ill.

 Employers are required by both federal and state law to let employees take leave in order to serve in either the federal or state military.
 These rights are protected by California military leave law and the Uniformed Services Employment and Reemployment Rights Act.

 Twelve weeks of unpaid time off must be available to employees each year to be used in times of illness or caregiving.
 This law only applies to employers of 50 workers or more and is set forth in both federal law (the Family and Medical Leave Act -- FMLA) and state law (the California Family Rights Act -- CFRA).